aloklearning/react-spaceship-finder/README.md

 - The `rgb` stands for `red`, `green` and `blue`.
 And individual represents the same color.
 - This has been implemented to get the best results in the filtering.

+## License

+This project is licensed under the MIT licence - see the [LICENCE](https://github.com/aloklearning/react-spaceship-finder/blob/main/LICENCE) for more details.

 ## Links

 - [React Official Website](https://reactjs.org/)